Tipser/slate/docs-v3/source/includes/_advanced-usage.md

 <aside class="notice">Because <code>posData</code> is treated as a string in the Tipser system, then if you need to store a structured data (a common use case), please call <code>JSON.stringify()</code> function on a JS object before passing it to Tipser (see: the examples below) and parse it back to JS object when receiving it back.</aside>

-There are three ways to enable `posData`:
+There are two ways to enable `posData`:

 Option 1: As a global configuration setting that is passed to Elements/SDK initialization (good for static data, like the release number):